 Albert Kong is a game designer and artist from the wonderful town of Corvallis, Oregon.
 His work is focused on the audience as players and the world as an unbounded space of play.
 Albert creates participatory performance and installations that challenge players to view the physical and social space around them through the lens new rules.

 Following a BA in Linguistics and Japanese from UC Berkeley in 2006, he spent two years developing and teaching a curriculum in parkour, an urban movement discipline that challenges how we interact with the architecture of a city.
 Informed by parkour's philosophy of transgressive exploration, he has since been involved with the street game design community and urban exploration community in the Bay Area.
 His games have been featured at Come Out Play in New York and San Francisco and at IndieCade East and West.
-His card game Stranger Danger, which encourages players to interact with strangers in public for points, was funded on Kickstarter in November 2013.

 - Follow me on twitter